 “Will I really write a Novel?
 I’ll answer this and only this.
 I’ll proceed as if I were going to write one I’ll install myself within this as if: this lecture course could have been called “As if”” (Roland Barthes, 1979)… “It was a propitiatory ritual, a deliberate exercise in simulation.
 Simulating a reality to make it appear.
 He was well aware, of course, that what he desired was ‘fantasized and probably impossible’, but he would act as if it was possible, and might even learn something about writing in the process.” (frieze magazine, 2011)

-Not her words, but she has some quoted on a tattoo on her arm; from Rainer Maria Rilke’s very awesome collection of Letters to a Young Poet.
-Read them here - even if you couldn’t give a shit about Lady Gaga, read them as they’re vital to anyone interesting in writing.
-‘In the deepest hour of the night, confess to yourself that you would die if you were forbidden to write.
+Tattoo on her arm; from Rainer Maria Rilke’s very awesome collection of Letters to a Young Poet.
+Read them here – ‘In the deepest hour of the night, confess to yourself that you would die if you were forbidden to write.
 And look deep into your heart where it spreads its roots, the answer, and ask yourself, must I write?’

-As a live performer – has pop music really ever had anyone quite so awesome?
-Sure, she’s not the best dancer in the world, and sometimes her back-track gets turned up too high when she’s out of breath, but she’s hella inventive and great to watch at all times.
 Behind the piano, she’s like a pop Diamanda Galas.
 Her one-off/TV performances seem of a generally more consistent high quality than her Monster Ball shows (which makes sense as one-off appearances normally aren’t 2 hours of exertion for her, and she doesn’t have to cater so much to a bunch of little pop-kids in the audience).
-Anyway, here’s a selection of some of what I think are the very best of her live recorded performances.
-I’ve limited it to 1 version of each song, or 1 version of each variation of song (ie. some songs have acoustic-piano renditions in addition to their full-band counterparts).
-Divided into groups of performances of songs from different albums, no particular order otherwise.
-Warning, you could find yourself spending hours and hours watching these, heh.
+Anyway, here’s a selection of some of what I think are the best of her live recorded performances.

 ***Paparazzi [MTV 2009]*** – 100% perfect, both as performance art and a music performance: http://www.youtube.com/watch?v=19cCYFxGy8s – this is genuinely one of my favourite performances of anything, by anyone, ever.
 “I imagine that my pop career could be quite long and people will wonder for a very long time what my demise will look like, so why don’t we show them?”